uscivics/osx-fast-virtual-hosts/README.md

 ## Configuration

 Feel free to adapt to your configuration and workflow.
 Upon execution you'll be prompted for a 'production URL' and a 'local URL'.
+You should run this bash script by executing as your systems root user `sudo ./add/correct/path/to/osx-fast-vhost.sh`

 Assuming that you're developing on a local webserver the script will use these input variables to:
    Configure a `<VirtualHost>` directive in apache's **httpd-vhosts.conf**,